shaoservicenow/travelrequest/docs/Exercise 4.md

 # Exercise 4: Putting it all together - Testing our application

 Congratulations on making it so far!
 We have one last thing to do, which is to test our application.
-We will first directly grant a Travel request user role to one of our employees for the test.
+Our person of interest here is Billie Cowley who is wanting to raise a travel request.
+His direct manager is Krystle Stika, and this relationship has already inherited through an Microsoft AD integration.
+We will first directly grant the Travel request user role to one of our employees for the test.

 1. Head back into the main ServiceNow interface